ethereum-optimism/specs/specs/experimental/op-stack-manager.md

 ## Deployment

-The OP Stack Manager is deployed at `0xTODO`.
+The OP Stack Manager is a proxied contract deployed at `0xTODO`.
 It can be deployed as follows:

 TODO.

 ## Interface

-Version 1.0.0 of the OP Stack Manager deploys the [`op-contracts/v1.3.0`] contracts release.
+Version 1.0.0 of the OP Stack Manager deploys the [`op-contracts/v1.4.0`] contracts release.

+### `Proxy.sol`

+The OP Stack Manager is a proxied contract using the standard `Proxy.sol` contract that lives in the Optimism monorepo.
+Therefore the OP Stack Manager will have the same interface as the `Proxy.sol`, in addition to other methods defined in this specification.

+The privileged methods of the OP Stack Manager will be held by the L1 ProxyAdmin owner, as specified by the [standard configuration].

 ### `deploy`